corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/amqp-serialization-default-evolution.md

 ## Adding Non-Nullable Properties

-If a non-null property is added, unlike nullable properties, some additional code is required for this to work.
+If a non-nullable property is added, unlike nullable properties, some additional code is required for this to work.
 Consider a similar example to our nullable example above:

 {{< tabs name="tabs-2" >}}